Back in the 1950’s, after WW2, most people headed home to raise families.

 Sitting in The Shrimp Bucket, you can look at a little hill that must have made Jack nostalgic for San Francisco.
 Even if you can’t agree with Kerouac’s self destroying lifestyle, you can understand why he was here, by the water, drinking beer with limes, almost naked bodies dancing in the surf and fishermen spinning stories of great marlin battles.

-Kerouac would have turned sentimental at the marlin story telling but Hemingway would have relished the twist of the hooks.
+Kerouac would have turned sentimental at the marlin story telling but Hemingway, if here, would have relished each twist of the hooks.

 .Hemingway was beautiful in his willingness to cut everything to its heart.